Alcaro/russian-malware/arlib/sandbox/README.txt

 The emulator runs in the child once it's locked down, and emulates an unconstrained environment.
 It intercepts various syscalls and passes them to the broker, or otherwise emulates them.
-It is a very complex component; however, as it's fully inside the sandbox, it can safely assume its inputs are non-hostile.
-Anything malicious could just as easily issue its own syscalls.
+It is a very complex component; however, as it's fully inside the sandbox, anything malicious could easily issue its own syscalls, so it doesn't need to protect against hostile inputs.

 Broker